yy96/portfolio/Movie Ratings Network Analysis/README.md

-# Moving Ratings Network Analysis and Text Analysis
+# Movie Ratings Network Analysis and Text Analysis

 In the project, I have focused tapping on the concepts of network analysis.
 Using the data of movie reviews, I have built a network with user who have left a review as node and users who have reviewed the same movie connected by an edge.